-Policy H11: Trees, woodland and hedgerows
+Policy H9: Trees, woodland and hedgerows

-Haslemere occupies a unique location, with the South Downs National Park abutting the town's southern edge and Surrey Hills Area of Outstanding Natural Beauty (AONB) wrapping around the remaining three sides of the town.
+- 3.51 Haslemere occupies a unique location, with the South Downs National Park abutting the town's southern edge and Surrey Hills Area of Outstanding Natural Beauty (AONB) wrapping around the remaining three sides of the town.
 Trees, woodlands and hedgerows constitute key features of the town's character, landscape and natural beauty.
 They also play a vital role as wildlife corridors and stepping stones in connecting the many designated nature conservation sites and other green spaces found across the Neighbourhood Plan area.
 The broader benefits of trees and woodland in mitigating climate change, reducing pollution, lowering flood risks and providing a sense of place and community are increasingly recognised along with their positive impact on human health and well-being.
 For all these reasons, the local community regards Haslemere's trees, woodland and hedges as being an integral part of what makes the town such a special place to live and wishes to see these assets protected for the benefit of future generations.

-Haslemere lies within the Surrey Character Landscape Area GW5 (Hindhead Wooded Greensand Hills) which is characterised by a complex topography of steep ridges and valleys, including the Devil's Punch Bowl.
+Policy H9 provides an important level of protection for these aspects of the neighbourhood area.
+It acknowledges that different elements of the existing vegetation will have different levels of importance.
+As such its focus is on features of value. - 3.52 Haslemere lies within the Surrey Character Landscape Area GW5 (Hindhead Wooded Greensand Hills) which is characterised by a complex topography of steep ridges and valleys, including the Devil's Punch Bowl.
 Almost half (48%) of the Plan area is heavily wooded with large, continuous blocks of deciduous woodland, including Oak and Birch, and extensive areas of coniferous plantations.
-Within the woodland there are pockets of heathland and small scale, mainly pastoral, fields bounded by intact hedgerows.

-Gaps in the woodland cover allow long distance views, particularly from higher ground, over the wider landscape to the north and east, such as from the edge of the Devil's Punch Bowl and Gibbet Hill.
+Within the woodland there are pockets of heathland and small scale, mainly pastoral, fields bounded by intact hedgerows. - 3.53 Gaps in the woodland cover allow long distance views, particularly from higher ground, over the wider landscape to the north and east, such as from the edge of the Devil's Punch Bowl and Gibbet Hill.
 Viewpoints entering and within the town are often framed by trees and garden plantings.
 There are many points in the surrounding countryside from which wide vistas of woodland and extensively grazed fields can be seen.
 The main approach roads (Midhurst Road, Petworth Road, Grayswood Road, Hindhead Road and Liphook Road) are characterised by 'tunnels' of woodland, with outlying houses concealed by trees.
-The nearby hamlets and villages of Hammer, Camelsdale, Hindhead, Critchmere and Grayswood are only tenuously separated from the main town, yet the outskirts are semi-rural overall with woodland broken up by the occasional garden.

-The combination of trees and undulating topography is an integral part of Haslemere's character that is recognised in several local landscape designations.
+The nearby hamlets and villages of Hammer, Camelsdale, Hindhead, Critchmere and Grayswood are only tenuously separated from the main town, yet the outskirts are semi-rural overall with woodland broken up by the occasional garden. - 3.54 The combination of trees and undulating topography is an integral part of Haslemere's character that is recognised in several local landscape designations.
 Parts of the town have been designated as 'Areas of Strategic Visual Importance' (ASVI) because of their role in preventing the coalescence of the settlements and in protecting areas of open land that penetrate into the urban area.
 The ASVIs include the wooded area between Weydown Road and Bunch Lane and the woodland between Buffbeards Land and Vicarage Lane, south of Holy Cross Hospital.
 They constitute two of the 'Special Green Areas' identified in the Haslemere Design Statement which has been adopted by the Waverley Borough Council as a material consideration.
 These areas create green screens between residential developments and are particularly visual on numerous approaches to the town.